bonnefoa/kubectl-fzf/README.md

   - dev-.*
 ```

+### Advantages

+- Minimal setup needed.

+### Drawbacks

+- It can be CPU and memory intensive on big clusters
+- It also can be bandwidth intensive.
+The most expensive is the initial listing at startup and on error/disconnection.
+Big namespace can increase the probability of errors during initial listing.

 ## cache_builder: pod version

 If the pod is deployed in your cluster, the autocompletion fetch the cache files from the pod using rsync.